 If he is dismissive of things that you love, this can be upsetting.
 If you love horse riding, swimming, photography, or mountain climbing and he acts as though you are silly for doing so, it can be crushing to your interests and to your relationship.

-However, you might be so in love that you start to ditch your interests in favour of what he wants to do: or even just for spending time with him.
+However, you might be so in love that you start to ditch your interests in favor of what he wants to do: or even just for spending time with him.

 This is a mistake as we all need things outside of the home to keep us engaged and content: love, sometimes, just isn’t enough!
 This is not to say that he must take up your interests, just as long as he understands that they are important to you and respects you making time for indulging in them without him.